ResCompLeedsCon/conference2022/cod.md

 The Code of Conduct should be honoured by everyone who participates in the conference and across all conference activities.
 This Code of Conduct applies to all spaces related to the conference including, but not limited to, workshops, email lists, and online forums such as GitHub, Slack and Twitter.
 Session chairs are expected to assist with the enforcement of the Code of Conduct.

 The Research Computing Leeds Conference Organising committee is responsible for enforcing the Code of Conduct.
-They can be contacted by emailing [rescompleedscon@gmail.com](rescompleedscon@gmail.com).
+They can be contacted by emailing [rescomp@leeds.ac.uk​](rescomp@leeds.ac.uk​).
 All reports will be reviewed by the Organising committee and will be kept confidential.

 ###### Part 2: Code of Conduct

 Behaviours that are disrespectful to our volunteers or events’ attendees, or intimidate, exclude or cause discomfort to others will not be tolerated.
 We do not tolerate discrimination or harassment based on characteristics that include, but are not limited to,

 age, disability, gender reassignment, marriage and civil partnership, pregnancy and parenthood, race, religion or belief (or lack thereof), gender identity and expression, sexual orientation, technical choices,  experience level or any other dimension of diversity.